GOJI BERRIES & MULBERRIES

 *** Jujubes are not available in the 2022 season. ***

 Goji berry is a multi-trunked tree ranging in size from 3 to 9 feet depending on climate and geography.
 Each tree widens in a 4 to 5 foot spread with a tendency toward weeping and spreading.
 Central canes can be bunched and supported with stakes for support and harvest control.
-It is suitable for trellis training, though trellis trained gojis can exceed 10 to 12 feet in height and up to a 6 foot spread.
 The trees can be pruned for improved shape without altering flowering or fruit production.
 Pruning the lateral canes will significantly increase branching.

 The berries (left) can be eaten fresh, but are best when dried (lower right).
 Dried berries are usually cooked prior to eating.
 Traditionally, they are used in rice congee or almond jelly.
 They make an excellent addition to many pork and chicken dishes and act as a wonderful compliment to wild yams and licorice root.
 Several wines, including some grape wines, utilize goji berries as well.
 It's most notable use in Chinese culture is in the production of a tonic soup or tea combining goji berry and jujube to help with sore throats and improve sleep.

-Basic medical research is underway to examine the exact physiological benefits of goji, though currently no such research is officially listed or accepted as scientific support for claims regarding its use in alternative medicine.
-There is little to no doubt that goji berry is a healthful food with many important qualities including its high vitamin C and beta-caratene
+There is little to no doubt that goji berry is a healthful food with many important qualities including its high vitamin C and beta-carotene content.

 Many health food stores sell dried goji berries and goji products.
 These products are expensive in most cases with the dried berries ranging in price from $10 to $20 per pound.
 With backyard-to-table gardening, this "superfruit" can be available to you year round, as the berries can be preserved both dried and frozen.